What are polysemantic neurons?

 What are the consequences of polysemantic neurons arising in networks?

-Polysemantic neurons are a major challenge for the “circuits” agenda because they significantly limit our ability to reason about neural networks.
-Because they encode multiple features, it’s harder to consider these neurons individually when thinking about circuits.
+Polysemantic neurons are a major challenge for the “circuits” agenda because they limit our ability to reason about neural networks.
+Because they encode multiple features, it’s harder to interpret these neurons individually when thinking about circuits.
 As an example: if we only have two polysemantic neurons, which encode five different features each, then we have effectively 25 different connections between features that are all governed by a single weight.